DanielChachagua/Note-Notifications/README.md

 Choose the command for your operating system.
 The installer will place the `ntn` binary in a system-wide directory and set up a background service to ensure `ntn serve` runs automatically on system startup.

-**Note:** You will need to download the appropriate binary (`ntn` or `ntn.exe`) and the installer script from the [latest release on GitHub](https://github.com/DanielChachagua/Note-Notifications/releases/tag/v1.0.0) and run them from the same directory.
+**Note:** You will need to download the appropriate binary (`ntn` or `ntn.exe`) and the installer script from the https://github.com/DanielChachagua/Note-Notifications/releases/tag/v1.0.0 and run them from the same directory.

 ### Linux & macOS